 Updated by Bobby

-With algorithms developed by engineers at Softube, the CODE 50 employs a wider range of amp models and sounds than past Marshall modeling attempts, and does so with a far better tone quality that's hard to complain about, even without any kind of tube power.
+With algorithms developed by engineers at Softube, the CODE 50 employs a wider range of amp models and sounds better than past Marshall modeling attempts, and does so with a far better tone quality, despite some style limitations.

 You can get a lot of the feel and sound of a true Marshall tube amp with the CODE 50, which has no tubes in it.

 Even that small amount of clean breakup that's so appealing in tube amps can be easily mimicked in this amp, simply by picking harder.
 It's even hard to distinguish between the CODE 50 and some of the models it emulates, particular the Marshall brand models.

 Here's how I graded the CODE 50 in Guitar Chalk's weighted amp rating system: